SandiFlorent/Lowatem/rapport-FlorentSandi.md

 ### Seventh session

     - I finally drew the floors and finished the first objective.
 I also personalized a little bit just for fun.

+### Eighth session

+    - I drew white squares instead of the images I used, but personalisation is still easily accessible
+    - Salle methods were already tested so I directly passed the 8th question
+    - I added tests for the Etage class